 - A. If your construction site is considered a high priority construction site, your stormwater discharges must be controlled as necessary to meet applicable water quality standards.
 Operators seeking coverage under this permit shall not cause, have the reasonable potential to cause, or contribute to a violation of a water quality standard.
 Where a discharge is already authorized under this permit and is later determined to cause, have the reasonable potential to cause, or contribute to the violation of an applicable water quality standard, DEQ will notify the operator of such violation(s).
 The permittee shall take all necessary actions to ensure future discharges do not cause, have the reasonable potential to cause, or contribute to the violation of a water quality standard, and document these actions in the SWP3.
 If violations remain or re-occur, then coverage under this permit may be terminated by DEQ, and an alternative general permit or individual permit may be issued.
 Compliance with this requirement does not preclude any enforcement activity as provided by the CWA for the underlying violation.
 If such violation is determined, DEQ may require you to: - 1.
 Develop a supplemental BMP action plan describing SWP3 modifications to address adequately the identified water quality concerns; - 2.
 Submit valid and verifiable data and information that are representative of ambient conditions and indicate that the receiving water is attaining water quality standards; or - 3.
 Cease discharges of pollutants from construction activity and submit an alternative general permit or individual permit application. - B. All high priority construction sites must comply with the following: - 1.
-Natural Buffer Requirements - You must ensure that a vegetated buffer zone of at least 100 feet is retained or successfully established/planted between the area disturbed and all perennial or intermittent streams.
+Natural Buffer Requirements

+You must ensure that a vegetated buffer zone of at least 100 feet is retained or successfully established/planted between the area disturbed and all perennial or intermittent streams.
 A vegetated buffer zone of at least 50 feet must be retained or successfully established/planted between the areas disturbed during construction and all ephemeral streams or drainages.
 If the nature of the construction activity or the construction site makes a buffer impossible, you must provide equivalent controls.
-See Addendum D for information to assist you in developing equivalent controls. - 2.
-Sediment Basin Requirements You are required to comply with the requirements as specified in Parts 4.2.L for drainage locations serving five or more acres disturbed at one time. - 3.
-Stabilization Requirements You are required to comply with the stabilization requirements as specified in Part 4.3 within seven calendar days after the temporary or permanent cessation of earth-disturbing activities. - 4.
-Site Inspection Requirements You must conduct site inspections once every seven calendar days at a minimum, and within 24 hours of a storm event of 0.5 inches or greater or within 24 hours of a discharge caused by snowmelt. - Corrective Actions If the inspection or visual examination results indicate any permit violations, you must implement the corrective actions required in Part 5.5.
+See Appendix D for information to assist you in developing equivalent controls.

+2. Sediment Basin Requirements

+You are required to comply with the requirements as specified in Parts 4.2.L for drainage locations serving five or more acres disturbed at one time.